CNCF and Synadia Align on Securing the Future of the NATS.io Project. Read the joint press release.

 Backoff

 A sequence of delays controlling the re-delivery of messages on acknowledgment timeout (but not on nak).
 The sequence length must be less than or equal to MaxDelivery.
 If backoff is not set, a timeout will result in immediate re-delivery.
 E.g., MaxDelivery=5 backoff=[5s, 30s, 300s, 3600s, 84000s] will re-deliver a message 5 times over one day.
 When MaxDelivery is larger than the backoff list, the last delay in the list will apply for the remaining deliveries.
 Note that backoff is NOT applied to naked messages.
 A nak will result in immediate re-delivery unless nakWithDelay is used to set the re-delivery delay explicitly.
+When BackOff is set, it overrides AckWait entirely.
+The first value in the BackOff determines the AckWait value.

 2.7.1